 This is the original Queen Charlotte Track guided walk – we call it the Classic.
-After an exhilarating hike each day, come to rest at iconic lodges – Furneaux Lodge, Punga Cove and either Portage Hotel or Lochmara Lodge - each complete with a restaurant, comfortable accommodation and superb setting.
-You will be part of a small walking group and enjoy great food and wine, discerning service and the knowledge of our local guides.
-This is THE gourmet package for the Queen Charlotte Track.
+After an exhilarating hike each day, come to rest at iconic lodges – Furneaux Lodge, Punga Cove and Lochmara Lodge - each complete with a restaurant, comfortable ensuite accommodation and a superb waterfront setting.
+You will be part of a small walking group and enjoy great camaraderie, food and wine, discerning service and the knowledge of our local guides.
+This is walking as its most civilised with all the comforts of home!

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet via Motuara Island